-The truth is, there’s a good reason for craving dewy skin—it not only looks feminine and natural, but plump hydrated skin is a marked sign of youth—something we all want.
-The good news: You don’t have to be a 16-year-model, have Jenny From the Block’s makeup artist on speed dial, or chug 100 liters of distilled water a day to get a perfectly dewy visage—there are cool tricks you can use to amp up your glow.
+The truth is, there’s a good reason for craving dewy skin: It not only looks feminine and natural, but plump hydrated skin is also a marked sign of youth—something we all want.
+The good news is you don’t have to be a 16-year-model, have Jenny from the Block’s makeup artist on speed dial, or chug 100 liters of distilled water a day to get a perfectly dewy visage.
+There are cool, albeit admittedly weird tricks to get the dewy skin you’ve always wanted.

 Of course, mastering these tricks requires a solid foundation, which means you shouldn’t skimp on exfoliating, moisturizing, and drinking (a reasonable) amount of water.
 Once you’ve done that, read on for 10 tricks that really work to achieve enviable dewy skin.

 Burt’s Bees, Please